 Hathaway School - Provides a basketball court, playground equipment, and athletic fields.
-Portsmouth school properties are reserved for school use during school hours; thereafter school related activities have first priority.
+Portsmouth school properties are reserved for a school hours hereafter school related activities have first priority.

 Heritage Park - A scenic overlook Portsmouth, the upper reaches Brook.

 providing panoramic views of north of Narragansett Bay, and Bloody